Hip replacement cover from AllClear

 My medical situation has changed but I’ve already purchased my policy.
 Am I still able to change something?

+Yes, you are able to make changes to your policy after purchase, however, you must notify us at the earliest opportunity and in particular before you book or commence your trip.
 For changes to your original medical declaration, just call our Customer Care Team and they will be happy to make any adjustments.
 Please note that in some cases an additional premium may be applied to your policy to make these changes.
-Please check your policy wording as providers may vary.
+Please check your policy wording as providers may vary.- If you experience unexpected pain or complications following your hip replacement, your policy will ensure you’re fully covered.

 - That’s why the medical questions throughout the quote process are designed to get the information needed to offer cover.